Ministry responsible: Agriculture and Forestry

 We gathered feedback from farmers, ranchers, workers and other stakeholders on how to improve workplace legislation for the agriculture sector.

 We committed to an engagement process that will ensure all Albertans have a chance to provide feedback to shape future farm and ranch workplace legislation.

 We gathered feedback on the following topics to establish the right balance of workplace legislation:

 - Employment Standards: flexibility on rules like hours of work, holiday and vacation pay, days of rest, minimum wage and youth employment

 - Occupational Health and Safety: basic safety standards and any special requirements

 - Workers Compensation: choice of market insurance or WCB and identify basic coverage standards such as medical support, back to work support, and loss of income protection

 - Labour Relations: areas of improvement under the Labour Relations Code

-Bill 26: the Farm Freedom and Safety Act was introduced on November 20, 2019 and includes changes to workplace legislation for the agriculture sector to restore balance, fairness and common sense regulations.
+Bill 26: the Farm Freedom and Safety Act received royal assent on December 5, 2019 to change workplace legislation for the agriculture sector to restore balance, fairness and common sense regulations.

 - Consultations begin on farm freedom and safety (July 12, 2019)